waqarNaeem786/VineDOM/README.md

 ## Inspiration

 This project was inspired by Tsoding's functional programming content on [YouTube](https://www.youtube.com/c/Tsoding) and his GitHub repositories at [https://github.com/tsoding](https://github.com/tsoding).
 The simplicity and elegance of functional approaches to DOM manipulation motivated me to create this minimal implementation.

-## License

-MIT License - Feel free to use and modify this code for your projects!